CNC Vertical Machining Center

 What is 3-Axis Machining?

-The first type is 3-Axis Machines that serve well for flat surfaced workpieces.
+The first type is 3-axis Machines that serve well for flat surfaced workpieces.
 Again these are the ones that are easily affordable and are utilized for pieces that do not involve intricate detailing.
 For handling smooth 2D to 2.5D parts, you can resort to 3-axis machines.
 These are mainly used for drilling, tapping holes, flattening surfaces, and cutting sharp edges, and as the name suggests, these machines can cut across three axes of X, Y, and Z seamlessly.

 Features of 3-axis machines